Brain-inspired Computational Intelligence via Predictive Coding: Abstract

 \section{Abstract}

 Artificial intelligence (AI) is rapidly becoming one of the key technologies of this century.
-The majority of results in AI thus far have been achieved using deep neural networks trained with the error backpropagation learning algorithm.
-However, the ubiquitous adoption of this approach has highlighted some important limitations such as substantial computational cost, difficulty in quantifying uncertainty, lack of robustness, unreliability, and biological implausibility.
-It is possible that addressing these limitations may require schemes that are inspired and guided by neuroscience theories.
-One such theory, called \emph{predictive coding} (PC), has shown promising performance in machine intelligence tasks, exhibiting exciting properties that make it potentially valuable for the machine learning community: PC can model information processing in different brain areas, can be used in cognitive control and robotics, and has a solid mathematical grounding in variational inference, offering a powerful inversion scheme for a specific class of continuous-state generative models.
-With the hope of foregrounding research in this direction, we survey the literature that has contributed to this perspective, highlighting the many ways that PC might play a role in the future of machine learning and computational intelligence at large.
+The majority of results in AI thus far have been achieved using deep neural networks trained with a learning algorithm called error backpropagation, always considered biologically implausible.
+To this end, recent works have studied learning algorithms for deep neural networks inspired by the neurosciences.
+One such theory, called \emph{predictive coding} (PC), has shown promising properties that make it potentially valuable for the machine learning community: it can model information processing in different areas of the brain, can be used in control and robotics, has a solid mathematical foundation in variational inference, and performs its computations asynchronously.
+Inspired by such properties, works that propose novel PC-like algorithms are starting to be present in multiple sub-fields of machine learning and AI at large.
+Here, we survey such efforts by first providing a broad overview of the history of PC to provide common ground for the understanding of the recent developments, then by describing current efforts and results, and concluding with a large discussion of possible implications and ways forward.